confetti-framework/docs/configuration.md

 ## Introduction

-All the configuration files for the Lanvard framework are stored in the `config` directory.
+All the configuration files for the Confetti framework are stored in the `config` directory.
 Each option is documented, so feel free to look through the files and get familiar with the options available to you.

 ## Environment Configuration

 It is often helpful to have different configuration values based on the environment where the application is running.
 For example, you may wish to use a different cache driver locally than you do on your production server.

-To make this a cinch, Lanvard utilizes the [GoDotEnv](https://github.com/joho/godotenv) library by John Barton.
-In a fresh Lanvard installation, the root directory of your application will contain a `.env` file.
+To make this a cinch, Confetti utilizes the [GoDotEnv](https://github.com/joho/godotenv) library by John Barton.
+In a fresh Confetti installation, the root directory of your application will contain a `.env` file.

 Your `.env` file should not be committed to your application's source control, since each developer / server using your application could require a different environment configuration.
 Furthermore, this would be a security risk in the event